 What is Bandit tasked to transport to Atlanta?

-Discover the awards and nominations received by Smokey and the Bandit.
-Explore the history of Smokey and the Bandit and its cast and crew.
+Discover all the awards and nominations received by Smokey and the Bandit, from Oscars to film festival honors.
+Learn how Smokey and the Bandit and its cast and crew have been recognized by critics and the industry alike.

 In the bustling heart of Atlanta’s trucking scene, two quirky millionaires, Big Enos Burdette and his son Little Enos, have made a name for themselves by engaging in wild bootlegging escapades.
 Their most daring challenge yet involves the transportation of 400 cases of Coors Beer from Texarkana, Texas, to Atlanta, all in a record-setting 28 hours.
 While at the Lakewood Fairgrounds, they encounter the legendary Bo “Bandit” Darville, played by Burt Reynolds, a local truck racing icon.
 The duo tempts Bandit with a staggering offer of $80,000 (which would be approximately $402,241 today) to undertake this audacious task.
 Eager to take on the challenge, Bandit teams up with his trusty friend Cledus “Snowman” Snow (Jerry Reed) and his beloved dog Fred to manage the trucking, while he himself drives a striking black Pontiac Trans Am to divert attention from their illegal load.